Garden design courses

 This course is incredibly comprehensive.
 It has been a great way for me to learn, via video tutorials, live chats with my tutor and other students in the group.
 My tutors have been so accommodating with their time and knowledge.
 Their wealth of experience has been invaluable.
 We are always encouraged to be the best designers we can.
 The Masterclasses from some of the top designers in the world have been inspirational.
 I did a lot of research into finding the right course.
 Choosing OCGD has left me with no regrets.
 I can't say it's been easy, especially learning Auto CAD.
 I am now able to model my drawings in 3D, produce planting plans and......
 If I can do it, anyone can.
 This course has without a shadow of a doubt given me the breadth of knowledge needed to go on and work in this very rewarding industry.
 Thank you OCGD

 The Diploma in Garden Design Course is hard work, but extremely rewarding.
-My learning curve for technology is vertical, which was unexpected.
 The course helps you understand not just the simplistic facts of how one plant looks good with another, but the whole structure of the garden, including construction of walls, pergolas, ponds etc. Duncan is affable, has a good sense of humour and is extremely patient.
 His skill is overt when he helps us with our designs - an apparently simple adjustment with his pencil brings the whole design to life.
 His skill is seeing the whole and the details at the same time.
 As all good designers know, simplicity rules!

 After 11 years of repairing fighter jets, helicopter turbine engines, double decker commercial airliners and smaller private aircraft as an aircraft maintenance engineer, I felt the innate tendency to seek connections with nature and a genuine desire to better people’s quality of outdoor living in the sub-tropical climate (Mauritius & Australia).
 After several months of online course research, I was delighted to discover The Oxford College of Garden Design.
 It contained all the elements I was searching for; design principles and composition, planting design, rendering techniques, 2D/3D modelling, technical and construction drawing, amongst others.